Shelendra404/GitSearch/README.md

 - Headers not being sent with second fetch, resulting in errors
 - Add functionality: show last commits with name, avatar, date and message of commit
 - Find a way to map through all commits within each repo
+- Succesfully moved public repositories into its own component.
+Hurray!